casper-network/ceps/text/0095-nft-standard.md

 Backend indexers or off-chain processors should listen for NFT-related events (`CEP95Event` event enum):

+Note: Important mention that conventionally CES (Casper Event Standard) events should be used by default, but in the future the spec might be updated adding native events.

 - **Minting**:
   - Detect a `Mint` event.
   - Extract the `token_id` and `to` address.